-Glutaryl-CoA dehydrogenase (GCDH) deficiency (GDD) is an autosomal recessive neurometabolic disorder clinically characterized by encephalopathic crises resulting in striatal injury and severe dystonic dyskinetic movement disorder.
+Glutaryl-CoA dehydrogenase (GCDH) deficiency (GDD) is an autosomal recessive neurometabolic disorder clinically characterized by encephalopathic crises resulting in striatal injury and a severe dystonic dyskinetic movement disorder.

 Worldwide prevalence is estimated at 1 in 100,000 births.
-GDD is more prevalent in the old order Amish community, Canadian Oji-Cree natives, Irish travelers and Lumbee native Americans.
+GDD is more prevalent in the old order Amish community, Canadian Oji-Cree natives, Irish travelers and Lumbee Native Americans.

-Neonates are asymptomatic, though 75 % present with macrocephaly and possibly show hypotonia and irritability.
+Neonates are mainly asymptomatic, although 75 % present with macrocephaly and possibly show hypotonia and irritability.
 If undiagnosed, the initial acute encephalopathic crisis occurs between 3-36 months, typically precipitated by an intercurrent febrile illness, vaccination or a surgical intervention, and characterized by hypotonia, loss of motor skills and convulsions resulting in bilateral striatal injury with severe secondary dystonia and occasionally subdural and retinal hemorrhage.
 GDD can exceptionally present with hypoglycemia or acidosis.
-With age (>6 years) and appropriate treatment, the risk of encephalopathic crises subsides.
+With age (>6 years) and with appropriate treatment, the risk of encephalopathic crises subsides.
 In some patients, hypotonia and dystonia develop gradually with no encephalopathic crisis, which is known as late-onset or insidious-onset GDD.

 GDD is caused by mutations in the GCDH gene, located to 19p13.2, and involved in L-lysine, L-hydroxylysine and L-tryptophane catabolic pathways.
 Over 200 GCDH mutations have been reported.
 GDD has a distinctive pathological appearance due to the accumulation of glutaric acid (GA), 3-hydroxyglutaric (3-OH-GA) and glutaconic acids and glutarylcarnitine in body fluids.